sjha07/React-Native-Network-Example/README.md

 # React Native Network Example - Get

+This example covers:
-This example does a GET call to the REST endpoint and displays the result.
+ - GET call to the REST endpoint
+ - Display the response on screen